 About

-Acacia subcontracted with nine legal service providers throughout the country in order to provide LASRF program services and pro bono case placement nationally.
+Acacia subcontracts with eight legal service providers throughout the country in order to provide LASRF program services and pro bono case placement nationally.

 Services

-- Individual consultations and counseling are one-on-one sessions with unrepresented individuals where providers conduct individual consultations for individuals, give legal advice about the person’s immigration circumstances, and help the individual complete necessary motions and forms.
+- Individualized consultations and counseling sessions are one-on-one sessions with unrepresented individuals where providers conduct individual consultations for individuals, give legal advice about the person’s immigration circumstances, and help the individual complete necessary motions and forms.

 - Pro bono placement occurs where a subcontractor refers a case to a pro bono (i.e., at no cost) attorney organization, firm, law school, or other partner for representation and receives confirmation that an engagement letter was signed between the attorney or accredited representative and client.
 LASRF providers also provide training and mentorship to pro bono attorneys who take on class members for representation.